raspberrypilearning/getting-started-with-mu/en/step_7.md

 ### Highlighting

-Mu will try and help you create code that works by highlighting errors, checking your code for errors and allowing you to debug.
+Mu will try and help you create working code by checking your code for errors and highlighting any it finds to allow you to debug.

-The following line of code is incorrect.
+The following line of code is incorrect:

 ```python
 print("hello world)